The Historical Performance Department trains singers and instrumentalists to succeed in today’s professional music world.

 Our all-performer faculty consists of directors and core members of the Baltimore Consort, Tempesta di Mare, and REBEL.
 Peabody is located in Baltimore’s historic Mt.
 Vernon district within the early music rich New York–Philadelphia–Washington corridor.

 Students have ample opportunity for performing both as soloists and in ensembles at Peabody and throughout the Baltimore/Washington area.
+The opportunities include:

-- Baroque flute
+- Baroque flute and recorder

 - Baroque lute and theorbo